GabrielMoreau/oberapk/README.md

   with a single command the software of your local repository which are managed by Oberapk.

+* The `pushed` command lists all versions of the packages in this packaging that are already in the Reprepro package manager.
+  These are the packages that are in practice available to end users

 * The `source` command is for developers.
 It allows to test a new recipe.
   It allows to set the global variables useful for the bash function.